weiwang-hust/DopplerFi/README.md

 ## WiFi2BLE
 ### transmitter(802.11 reference design)
 The DopplerFi sender is based on 802.11 reference design in WARP.
 The frequency offset cannot be shifted so the DopplerFi in WiFi sender is not be modified.

+use the file in folder to transmit Wi-Fi signal.

 ### receiver(GNUradio + MATLAB)
 The DopplerFi receiver in BLE is built on GMSK loopback.
 The RSSI block is used to calculate RSSI for received signal.